jochenalt/Lisbeth/docs/source/imu.rst

 The Unscented Kalman filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The description of the algorithm has been borrowed from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_:
+The algorithm as described in `A new extensiont to the Kalman filter <https://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf>`_ is listed below, and I borrowed the description of the algorithm from `here <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_:

 First some definitions: